 After two bankruptcies, the company went through a major reorganization.
 Some locations closed, and the headquarters moved to Ohio.
 A new director, David Karam, set about revitalizing and rebooting the pizzerias.
 The first step was a major rebranding.

 The logo finally featured that famous pizza slice that is universally loved.
-The pie has been sold in slices since its inception, indicated by the inscription “from New York since 1956” in the middle of the slice.
+The pie has been sold in slices since its inception, as indicated by the inscription “from New York since 1956” on the slice.
 So the choice of image is very iconic.

-The love of Italy has been preserved in the new emblem as an image border in green and red tones.
+The love of Italy has been preserved in the new emblem as a green-and-red image border.
 The white stripe of the flag is the white coloring inside the slice.
 The lack of ingredients indicates that customers customize their pizzas by choosing their favorite toppings.

 The company name appears in large print in the center of the pie slice.
-The capital letters convey that the franchise intends to regain its position in the market and will not give up; the firm plans to build on Sbarro’s past fame and popularity.
+The capital letters convey that the franchise intends to regain its market position and will not give up; the firm plans to build on Sbarro’s past fame and popularity.

-By 2022, the company had partially regained its position.
-Mostly by placing outlets in convenience stores, which continued to be visited even during the pandemic.
+By 2022, the company had partially regained its position, mostly by placing outlets in convenience stores, which remained popular even during the pandemic.

 Font and Colors

 The logo’s main colors are red, green, white, and black.
-In interpreting the country’s flag, they conveyed love, hope, and faith.
+The country’s flag conveys love, hope, and faith.
 In the emblem, their meaning does not change.
 The Sbarro family pinned all their hopes on the success of their business.
 In addition, the colors carry additional meaning.

-• Red is passion, typical of the Italians.
-They approach the business, putting all their energy into it.
+- Red is passion, typical of the Italians.
+They approach the business with all their energy.
 Love for delicious food.
 Speed of service.
 Cooking pizza in a hot oven.

-• Green the naturalness of the products.
+- Green is the naturalness of the products.
 Simple ingredients fuse to create a dance of flavor.
 Green is also the development and growth of an enterprise.

-• White is perfect for purity and transparency in cooking.
+- White is perfect for purity and transparency in cooking.
 Pizzerias have open kitchens, so everyone can watch their order being cooked.
-Symbolizes the color and dough with which the chef works.
+Symbolizes the color and dough the chef works with.

-• Black growth and confident position in the market.
+- Black symbolizes growth and a confident position in the market.

 The font of the inscription is Bahnschrift.